• Primate Behavior Lab

 Rosenbaum S & Gettler LT (2018).
 With a little help from her friends (and family) II: the behavior and physiology of non-maternal caretaking in mammals.
 Physiology & Behavior, 193, 2-24.

-Early life adversity
+Early life effects

 Rosenbaum S & Kuzawa CW (2023).
 The promise of great apes as model organisms for understanding the downstream consequences of early life experiences.
 Neuroscience & Biobehavioral Reviews, 152, 105240.